tdmeye19/DataViz_Final_Project/updates.md

 ## March 30 End of Class

 This class was spent fixing the updateSelectizeInput function.
 I also fixed the label ability on the plots to outline the point, and create the label beside it, not being the whole point.
 I am trying to possibly add value_df to the app, and I scraped attendance_df.
 I could add a tab for team value compared to points scored, and also attendance at their home stadium.

+## April 4 Beginning of Class

+This past weekend I spent a lot of time trying to find data sets and add new ta the app.
+I found a website that has a lot of data on xGoals and xPoints for teams, so I will add a tab or two along with a visual for that.
+I tried working with the club value and attendance data sets, however the format after scraping would not allow for changes.
+I spent almost an hour tidying the xgoals_df, and creating plots.
+I will just need to incorporate that into my app.